MexUK/mxDataPacking/Readme.md

 This library has the MIT license.

 Meaning you can use/edit your copy of this library, even commercially, but include the license file.

+Please check the license file named "LICENSE" in the same directory as this Readme.md file.

 -----